 Program Manager: Linda Blakey

-Program Faculty: Lois Alexander (MUS), Dean Atkins (THE), Nicole Broughton (THE), Lauren Friesen (THE), Elizabeth Kattner (DANCE), Sarah Lippert (ART), Cristen Velliky (ART), Christine Waters (ART).
+Program Faculty: Dean Atkins (THE), Nicole Broughton (THE), William Irwin (THE), Linda Johnson (ART), Gerald Hess (ART).

-The Master of Arts in Arts Administration provides students a wide range of advanced skills in skills required of the arts administrator in today’s competitive nonprofit environment.
-The program is designed for both individuals who already working for arts agencies who seek to augment their skills and those who seek to enter into an arts administration career.
-The program is the collaborative effort of four departments (Visual Arts, Music, Theatre and Dance, and Public Administration), which allows for a wide range of courses, in artistic traditions and aesthetic types, grant writing, personnel policies, fiscal management, marketing and other leadership skills.
+The Master of Arts in Arts Administration provides students a wide range of advanced skills in areas required of the arts administrator in today’s competitive nonprofit environment.
+The program is designed for both individuals who are already working for arts agencies who seek to augment their skills and those who seek to enter into an arts administration career.
+The program is the collaborative effort of various departments (primarily Visual Arts, Theatre and Dance), which allows for a wide range of courses in artistic traditions and aesthetic types, grant writing, personnel policies, fiscal management, marketing and other leadership skills.
 The curriculum allows students to focus on an area of special interest while procuring a solid foundation in basic methods and procedures in administration.